6 Nonprofits Supporting International Women’s Day

 Mission: Girls Who Code seeks to close the gender pay gap in technology and build the largest pipeline of future female engineers in the United States.

 The future is digital, but fewer than one in five computer science graduates are women.
-Girls Who Code seeks to change that by empowering girls to become changemakers through tech.
+Girls Who Code seeks to change that through empowering girls to become changemakers through tech.

 This nonprofit offers opportunities for girls to explore coding in a fun and friendly environment, with programs available from third grade to college.
 Girls Who Code also fosters a supportive community of peers and role models to help girls learn to see themselves as computer scientists.